danielhng/OSINTWriteupTHCON/README.md

 Ciphers similar to Cesar cipher and where a memo (probably indicating a passkey) is useful are not so many.
 One short pathed idea would be vigenere cipher.
 The home country of Zypherion and Zen can be deduced, they often post in mongolian and it is pretty rare that people speak mongolian for fun as a second language.
 Applying vigenere cipher with keyword “mongolia” outputs: m4mmothslair.ctf.thcon.party.
 A valid link!

-Another way of finding the key would have been to deduce the end of the link (ctf.thcon.party) and retrieving the key by reversing from the ciphertext.
+Another way of finding the key would have been to deduce the end of the link (ctf.thcon.party) and retrieving the key by reversing from the ciphertext, although this is only valid for participants of the THCon CTF.

 Flag Step 3: THC{`m4mmothslair.ctf.thcon.party`}